Home » Reviews » Gear » Some Don’t like it Hot – Frogg Toggs Chilly Pad Cooling Towel Review

 • Once the water evaporates or the towel starts to feel warm – it no longer works until you wet it again.

-• The package says that it will keep you cool for up to 3 hours.
+• The package says it will keep you cool for up to 3 hours.
 I have never been able to keep it cool for more than 1 hour.

-Final comment about chilly towels
+A final comment about chilly towels

 I didn’t compare the Frogg Toggs Chilly Pad Cooling Towel to a plain old regular wet bath towel or a wet shammy, but in theory, I think it would have – the same result – as the water evaporates, it would make you feel cooler.

-Given the cons, I listed above, I prefer the Columbia Omni-Freeze Zero Rules Clothing line because it requires nothing added to make the fabric work to cool you down, plus it is much more travel-friendly and portable.
+Given the cons I listed above, I prefer the Columbia Omni-Freeze Zero Rules Clothing line because it requires nothing added to make the fabric work to cool you down, plus it is much more travel-friendly and portable.

 Check out some COOL Clothing reviews: